 On this day, convenience stores and supermarkets have large displays filled with all sorts of popular chocolates and even ready-made goodie baskets to purchase.
 Many stores and businesses are busy marketing their products in the early weeks of February or a week before Valentine’s day.

 How is Valentine’s Day celebrated in South Korea?

 Couples go on dates on February 14th.
 It’s a happy and romantic day for couples.
 Although people may say that it’s not an important holiday, you should definitely pay attention to it if you are in a relationship with a Korean person.
 They may not care for themselves, but their peers or friends may ask them, and it’s better if they can say something about celebrating it if asked.

 Single people don’t celebrate this day, but they have a similar holiday for themselves called Black Day.

 What makes this holiday so unique?

 This is a day where you celebrate together with your significant other if you are in a relationship.
 It is also seen as a great occasion for women to confess their love to men.
-So for single women, they can gather all their courage and grab this day to let their men know their feelings.
+So single women can gather all their courage and grab this day to let their men know their feelings.

 What kind of gifts are given on this day?